maxwills/SeekerDebugger/README.md

     load.
 ```

-The Rest of the readme is not up do date.
+The rest of the readme is not up do date.
 The debugger is currently under constant changes.
 The readme will be updated when reaching a stable point.

 Requires the following projects (installed automatically with this Seeker Baseline):